Sweattowel/AlieSohn-Pottery/README.md

-COMPLETE Refurbish JWT to use cookies or an interceptor which will update the token silently when it is near expirery COMPLETE port server to C# as recommended/suggested by Chris COMPLETE Improve mobile design by using hamburger Setup for the navigation over the tab option UNCOMPLETE implement additional SQL checks to ensure sanitation
+COMPLETE Refurbish JWT to use cookies or an interceptor which will update the token silently when it is near expirery COMPLETE port server to C# as recommended/suggested by Chris COMPLETE Improve mobile design by using hamburger Setup for the navigation over the tab option COMPLETE implement additional SQL checks to ensure sanitation